slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-11/packetizer_raw_output.md

 Correct the caption of Figure 11 to read 'UDP Terminal FRAG Option Format' (optionally noting Len=12 and inclusion of the RDOS field).

+**Severity:** Low
+  *Basis:* This labeling error is unlikely to impact protocol interoperability but may cause temporary confusion during implementation.

+**Confidence:** High

 ---